 Environmental

-What is the quality of fill being accepted?
+What is the quality of fill being accepted and what are the testing procedures?

 All imported soil and fill material must meet the Ministry of the Environment, Conservation and Park’s (MECP) Standards as regulated by Ontario Regulation 153/04 and Ontario Regulation 406/19.